Charles and Anne Hillman

 On Monday, he played cards at the home of his dear friend Dr. Les Bodnar, who’d been ill for several weeks but had recently recovered enough to resume their regular bridge match.

-On the Morris Park Country Club golf course on Tuesday, Charles shot his best game of golf of the whole season, and his partner played his best round in four years—which meant they “won all the money,” Anne says, with a smile.
+On the Morris Park Country Club golf course on Tuesday, Charles shot his best game of golf of the whole season, and his partner played his best round in four years—which meant they “won all the money,” Anne said, with a smile.

 On Wednesday, the Burkhart family honored him for his service on the board of Burkhart Advertising.
 Charles was the only external director on the board, and it meant the world to him to see his portrait hanging on the office wall beside those of the members of the Burkhart family.